Philip Morris International

 Intimidating Governments with Litigation or Threat of Litigation

-PMI has legally challenged tobacco control regulations in the UK, EU, Uruguay and Australia, including:
+PMI has legally challenged tobacco control regulations across the globe, including:

 - The Standardised Packaging of Tobacco Products Regulations 2015 (UK).
 Following the passage of the legislation in March 2015, PMI and others launched a legal action, which it lost in May 2016 (the day before the legislation was due to come into force).